Family-friendly AIRBNB’s in EUROPE

 Celine Brewer from Family Can Travel

-Finding great accommodation for 7 adults and 5 kids is no easy thing to do, but this beautiful house just outside Copenhagen was perfect for our extended family.
+Finding great accommodation for 7 adults and 5 kids in Denmark is no easy thing to do, but this beautiful house just outside Copenhagen was perfect for our extended family.

 We had so much space inside and out which is essential when you have a few families travelling together.
 The kids loved playing outside on the trampoline, picking fresh raspberries and playing in the garden or with the games provided.
 There was plenty of room in the kitchen to cook up a storm and a huge dining table for all our meals.